d2l-ai/d2l-en/chapter_optimization/optimization-intro.md

 ### Vanishing Gradients

 Probably the most insidious problem to encounter are vanishing gradients.
 For instance, assume that we want to minimize the function $f(x) = \tanh(x)$ and we happen to get started at $x = 4$.
 As we can see, the gradient of $f$ is close to nil.
 More specifically $f'(x) = 1 - \tanh^2(x)$ and thus $f'(4) = 0.0013$.
 Consequently optimization will get stuck for a long time before we make progress.
-This turns out to be one of the reasons that training deep learning models was quite tricky prior to the introduction of the ReLu activation function.
+This turns out to be one of the reasons that training deep learning models was quite tricky prior to the introduction of the ReLU activation function.

 ```{.python .input  n=6}
 x = np.arange(-2.0, 5.0, 0.01)